lewdry/ldblog/_posts/2026-12-26-just-checking.md

 permalink: /2025-12-26-just-checking
 ---

-### Just Checking: How We Look for Information in the Age of Generative AI
+### Just Checking: Looking for Information in the Age of Generative AI

 Eight years ago I completed my masters in Information Management.
 Information Management (for me at least) was a hugely exciting discipline, blending psychology, technology and business in a way that helped me understand my own experience growing up in the increasingly digital world.
 I joined the workforce at a time when work was still (briefly) happening on paper, until it wasn't.
 I was interested in behaviour shifts and digitisation, and how people captured and shared (or didn't) knowledge.
 As I was completing my masters, I spent two years working as a systems trainer and business analyst, so these concepts were on my mind all the time.